Developer-Student-Clubs-MMDU/Data-Science/README.md

 ### Contribution

-We appreciate any contribution, from fixing a grammar mistake in a comment to implementing complex algorithms.
+We appreciate any contribution, from fixing a grammar mistake in a comment to implementing complex programmes.
 Please read this section if you are contributing your work.

 Please help us keep our issue list small by adding fixes: #{$ISSUE_NO} to the commit message of pull requests that resolve open issues.
 GitHub will use this tag to auto-close the issue when the PR is merged.